omkar109/BasicGPS/README.md

 # BasicGPS
-This project works as a very basic GPS using the Graph data structure
+This project works as a very basic GPS using a directed Graph data structure.
+This code was developed with a group of 4 people for a project for our CS-400 class at UW-Madison.
+Unfortunately, this project is not functional because of a missing frontend.
+My main contributions to this project were with the algorithms, specifically in the GpsAE.java, AlgorithmEngineerInterface.java, AlgorithmEngineerTests.java and DijkstraGraph.java files.